Win exciting prizes! Participate in Scavenger Hunt

 On Demand

-Airport Surface Anomaly Investigation Capability (ASAJC) by Dereck Wilson
+Airport Surface Anomaly Investigation Capability (ASAIC) by Dereck Wilson

 Airport Surface Anomaly Investigation Capability (ASAIC) - ASAIC is our airport surface and terminal area replay tool for monitoring safety and reviewing safety‐related events.
 It shows movement of aircraft, represented by scaled 3D models, and vehicles on or near the airport surface using a geospatial map of the airport.
 Learn more about how this tool is used by FAA Accident Investigators to review candidate safety events.

-Please be sure to visit all of our booths to learn about various programs and careers offered in STEM/ Aviation.
+Please be sure to visit all our booths to learn about various programs and careers offered in STEM/Aviation.
 Receive points for chatting with experts!

 Aerospace Medicine